How to Register a Private Limited Company in India

 The Ministry of Corporate Affairs (MCA) will provide PAN and TAN applications once the applicant gets the incorporation certificate.

-Step 6- Open a business bank account
+Step 6- Open a current bank account on the company name.

 Documents Required to Register a Private Limited Company

-• Passport-size photograph of the applicant
+- Passport size photograph of the applicant

-• ID proof- Passport and PAN card
+- ID proof- Passport and PAN card

-• Residence proof- Electricity bill of the premise or rental agreement (if on rent)
+- Residence proof- Electricity bill of the premise or rental agreement (if on rent)

-• NOC from the property owner
+- NOC from the property owner

 Cons of a Private Limited Company